Dentosal/rust_os/README.md

 # D7 - An operating system

 D7 is an operating system written in Rust.
 It aims to be an event-driven quasi-microkernel.
-By design, it runs only on x86-64.
+By design, it runs only on moder x86-64 processors.
 The system is in fairly early stage, and is developed by fearlessly breaking things, trying new stuff before older stubs are even working and most importantly experimenting with weird ideas.

 ## Current features:
-* Multitasking: event-driven round-robin scheduler
+* Multitasking: tickless event-driven round-robin scheduler
 * Executable programs, in ELF format
-* PubSub-based IPC
+* IPC: PubSub messaging and named pipes
 * Keyboard input
 * Virtual TTYs
 * Disk IO: